 *See above for pricing structure.

-- Great profile with loads of flavor and a nice thick chewy smoke, not the most complex in the world, but definitely a step up from last year and the variation of tobacco probably accounts for that.
+- This has a great profile with loads of flavor and a nice thick chewy smoke, not the most complex in the world, but definitely a step up from last year and the variation of tobacco probably accounts for that.

-The Bottom Line: A huge improvement from last year!
-That’s all I can say.
+This is a huge improvement from last year.
 I think it was the right move to mix it up and use more than one tobacco.
 It’s still a fairly straight forward cigar in terms of complexity, but I found it to be much creamier and fuller in flavor than last years.
-For once the lack of spice and pepper did not bother me, this is not an asskicking peppery cigar and I don’t think it was ever intended to be.
+For once the lack of spice and pepper did not bother me, this is not an ass-kicking pepper cigar and I don’t think it was ever intended to be.
 I think they found a nice balance in creating a cigar that’s medium body but full in flavor and that’s not always easy to do.
-Give these a try when they come out… I think you will be pleased.
+Give these a try when they come out.
+I think you will be pleased.